jorjani/partners/README.md

 If your project has a lot of features, list them here.

-## How to Contribute

-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

 ## Tests

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

 ## Template Credits:

 https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide